2021 History Walks (May-September)

 Please note that because history walks take place outdoors, with little or no indoor stops, they may be canceled if there is inclement weather at the tour start time.
 History walks start at various locations around town, so please check our website or ask for more details when you register.
-Masks will be required for visitors and tour guides.
+Masks are optional for visitors and tour guides.

-Advance registration is required and there is limited capacity for each tour.
-No walk-ons will be accepted.
+Advance registration is recommended as there is limited capacity for each tour.
 Participants can register online or by calling 440-774-1700.
 Adults: $6; children/students/members: Free.

 Please keep an eye on our website as additional history walks are scheduled throughout the season.

 Current & Upcoming History Walks

 This guided tour promises a pleasing balance of Westwood's scenic landmarks and stories of some of the many spirited men and women of Oberlin who simply refused the status quo.
 Find out which resident was remembered as "gentle, soft-spoken, tolerant and yet nobody's fool."
 Visit the headstone of the man who escaped from slavery (twice!) and later served on the Oberlin village council.
 Note: this tour begins at the front of Westwood Cemetery (Morgan St.).